Kowa’s high-end Genesis 8x33

 Ergonomics and Handling

-binoculars and they feel that way in the hand – small and surprisingly light
+compact binoculars and they feel that way in the hand – small and

-too.
-They remind you that only a couple of premium models are smaller and
+surprisingly light too.
+They remind you that only a couple of premium models

-to make them comfortable with my glasses and I lose a fair bit of field width
+insufficient to make them comfortable with my glasses and I lose a fair bit of

-as the result.
-Blackouts are extremely well suppressed, though, and the eye
+field width as the result.
+Blackouts are extremely well suppressed, though, and

 The very sharp optics make any slight defocus blur very

-quite fluid enough to find that point quickly.
-I found myself wishing for some
+isn’t quite fluid enough to find that point quickly.
+I found myself

-kind of micro-focuser to fine tune that absolutely precise perfect focus spot.
+wishing for some kind of micro-focuser to fine tune that absolutely precise

 These are comfortably below a weight threshold where I can

-Zeiss 7x42s I own which are just 150g more.
-So wearing the Kowa 8x33s is easy
+of the Zeiss 7x42s I own which are just 150g more.
+So wearing the Kowa 8x33s is

 The little Kowa XD33s are compact and unobtrusive, with